 Types of Business

-In the meantime most people start by being a Sole Trader and simply keep their business life separate by having another bank account so they can keep their tax records organised easily.
-You don’t even have to do that though!
+Most people start by being a Sole Trader if their business is relatively small and simply keep their business life separate by having another (business) bank account so they can keep their tax records organised easily.
+In reality you don’t even have to do that, though it certainly helps!

-Partnerships are basically two or more sole traders working together but be warned even the best of friends can fall out over money.
+Partnerships are basically two or more sole traders working together but be warned even the best of friends can fall out and more people fall out over money than anything else.

-Everyone has heard of Limited Companies and many people think that you are not a proper company unless you are one.
-This is absolutely not true.
+Everyone has heard of Limited Companies.
+(Haven’t they?
+It is worth considering starting one if the company consists of more money than you can afford to lose if things go wrong.
 You do have to register with Companies House and file your Company accounts online so everyone can see them.
 The Limited bit normally means that you personally have a liability limited to £1 if the company goes pear shaped.
+Many people start as a sole trader and then advance to a Limited Company as they get bigger especially if they have started to employ other staff.

 Limited Liability Partnerships